-P&HCC State National
+Р&НСС State National

+2022 70% 82.32% 79.90%

 2021 65.52% 83.06% 82.48%

 2020 76.09% 87.01% 86.57%

 2019 71.11% 89.47% 88.18%

 2018 86% 91.37% 88.30%

-2017 85.71% 89.14% 87.11%

 Admission Procedure: Interested students must apply and be accepted as a student to the college.
 In addition, the nursing program will tentatively offer two application periods per year during specified and advertised application periods.
 Nursing applications will only be accepted and processed during the advertised application periods.
 Each nursing applicant must include and submit all required documents specified in the application to the Nursing and Health Science office at the designated time.
 Admission testing will be offered to students meeting the pre-application and pre-requisite requirements.
-Students who score at or above the 50th percentile rank score on the Kaplan exam (overall score) and earn a science score of 50% or higher will move to step two of the admission process.
-At step two, students will be scored using a rubric which awards points for: cumulative GPA, pre-admission science performance; Kaplan overall score, specified kaplan category scores, and status of residence.
+Students who score at or above the 50th percentile rank score on the ATI exam (66% or higher overall score) and earn a science score of 51.1% or higher will move to step two of the admission process.
+At step two, students will be scored using a rubric which awards points for: cumulative GPA, pre-admission science performance; ATI overall score, specified ATI category scores, course success and status of residence.

 Program Notes: When admission must be limited because the number of qualified applicants exceeds program seats the highest overall rubric score of remaining applicants will be the deciding factor.
 If overall rubric score of multiple remaining applicants are equal, the following will be used as a determining factor: individual science score.
-If further determination is needed, the critical thinking score will be used followed by reading, and math as needed.
+If further determination is needed, the reading score will be used followed by math and English & language usage as needed.
 If all category scores noted are equal among the remaining applicants the cumulative GPA will be the deciding factor.